Friday, October 28, 2011

 Our rides have been on time so far since we started taking the vans.
 It’s the same couple everyday that drives us in.
 I don’t know their names yet.
 Its been pretty crazy the first few times we got on the bus.
 I'll have to ask them in the next few days.
 Our rides are always interesting but much the same everyday.
 Aside from the crazy driving that is.

 We got to the job site today and the lady that has the key for our locked room, with our stuff in it was a little late.
 I went up on the roof to talk to the foreman and see what we were doing for the day.
 Its not like working at home where you can just get told and go and do it.
 He tells me what we are doing and I say "no entiendo" (I don’t understand).
 Then he tries a few more times to explain it and he points to stuff.
 At this point I figured out we are doing something with rebar.
 Its amazing what you can figure out with no verbal communication.
 He pointed to a jig he had set up so I knew right away we were bending rebar for our columns.
 So all I needed was for him to show me the sizes.
 Once he did a demo I made some marks and I was able to show the other people that were going to start bending.
 Today was a lot of cutting and building rebar cages.
 My work buddy is Jessica, her and I were cutting tie wire to tie all the rebar together.
 Back home I would just use a zip cut on a grinder to cut through it real fast.
 Here they use a chisel and a hammer.
 Then they lay the wire on the rock and hammer the chisel through it.
 Takes a bit longer but works well because the wire is very thin.
 The kids in the school all left early on a few buses to go on a field trip.
 There was about four kids that were hanging around the job site.
 We found out they were still here because their parents couldn’t afford to send them on the field trip.
 They hung out and helped us do some work.
 They seemed to like working with me and Jessica.
 We had them hitting the chisel with the hammer, while one of us held it.
 I have to admit I was really worried at first.
 I didn’t want them to miss and hit my hand.
 However they all did a great job!
 The oldest one looked about 8 years old, maybe 10.
 The youngest one maybe 6.
 They helped us for a bit, but then went and talked to the other people in our group.
-They are typical kids they get board easy and then get into mischief, but we had fun and
+They are typical kids they get board easy and then get into mischief, but we had fun and got a bunch of pictures with them.

 Once we got some of the wire cut a group was able to start building rebar cages.
 Just like construction that I work in, the first time you do something it usually takes a lot longer.
 To understand what the foremen wanted and do the first cage took about 3-4 hours.
 It was pretty much lunch before that one was done.